-Cotton sweatshirts look like you can wear them to the gym, but a merino wool sweatshirt looks like I can wear it out to dinner with a blouse underneath and it’s okay.
+Cotton sweatshirts look like you can wear them to the gym, but the First Class merino wool sweatshirt looks like I can wear it out to dinner with a blouse underneath and it’s okay.
 It has a more narrow fit at the hips, and this is the fit I’ve been looking for in a slim-fit flattering zip-up sweatshirt for trips.

 So, having a merino wool sweatshirt is like a classy travel sweatshirt.
 It can be kind of dressed up, and completely dressed down.

-It’s a very agreeable article of clothing that we like to have in both our bags during travel.
+Each hoodie is a very agreeable article of clothing that we like to have in both our bags during travel.
 In fact, we both just took our Aviator hoodies on a trip and what we feel compelled to comment on is that they pack up small and densely.

-What are the cool travel comfort features of the Aviator travel hoodie?
+What are the cool travel comfort features of the Aviator travel hoodies?

-I was surprised to find that for both women and men, this hoodie has a few unique features that I haven’t seen in other sweatshirts.
+I was surprised to find that for both women and men, the Aviator hoodies have a few unique features that I haven’t seen in other sweatshirts.

 Looking for new proven ways to save money on flights and airfare?
 The easy solution is to sign up for Scott’s Cheap Flights, the leading way to find flight deals and mistake fares, directly to your inbox.

 Lastly, for the First Class Hoodie only, the exterior pockets have durable zippers.
-This is a nice feature on a sweatshirt, especially during travel, when you never know what you’ll need to keep in your pockets (napkins, a credit card, a hotel room key, you name it).
+This is a nice feature on a zip-up sweatshirt, especially during travel, when you never know what you’ll need to keep in your pockets (napkins, a credit card, a hotel room key, you name it).